 There is no evidence to suggest that having genital warts will affect your fertility.

-The first is known as a topical treatment which means that a cream, lotion or a chemical is applied directly onto the wart or warts.
+A topical treatment is a cream, lotion, or a chemical that’s applied directly onto the wart or warts.
 This kind of treatment tends to work better on softer warts.

 The most common topical treatments include: